 - This installation package is not supported by this processor type.

 But don’t worry.
 Many users have resolved their problem with the solutions in this article.
 So check it out…

 - Update your Windows version

-Why does this problem occur?
+Why does this problem occur when installing drivers?

 Previously, you can successfully install the driver package when the Windows OS and processor type are as defined by the driver manufacturers.

 However, starting from 2016, Microsoft made changes to its update strategies.
 The change is in the format of TargetOSVersion decoration, an entry in INF file.
 This format defines the installation information to install the driver package, such as the OS versions and the product types.

 Starting with Windows 10, version 1607 (Build 14310 and later), the format adds a new part in the INF file: the [BuildNumber] part.
 That means that it started to define the build number of the Windows version when installing the drivers.
 Soon after, Intel has started to adopt this new technique and also add the [BuildNumber] part into the installation information.

 That is to say, If the build number of your Windows version doesn’t fit with the defined [BuildNumber] part of the package by the driver manufacturers, you will fail to install the driver package, despite the correct Windows version and processor type.